A teacher presenting to a room of learners

 • socio-economic background and experiences

-• developing an awareness of my professional identity in relation to:
+• developing an awareness of your professional identity in relation to:

 • other teachers